Raney-org/mkdocs-material/docs/git/git-info.md

 You should see a message like `"Hi username!
 You've successfully authenticated..."`.
 If you encounter any issues, refer to the [GitHub SSH troubleshooting guide](https://docs.github.com/en/authentication/troubleshooting-ssh)

+## how do you change a local GitHub repo from using ssh to httpsid

+To change a local GitHub repository from using SSH to HTTPS, follow these steps:

+1. Open a terminal (or Git Bash on Windows) and navigate to your local repository using the cd command:

+cd path/to/your/repo

+2. Check the current remote URL by running:

+git remote -v

+This will display the remote URLs for fetching and pushing, which are currently using the SSH protocol (e.g., git@github.com:username/repo.git).

+3. Change the remote URL from SSH to HTTPS:

+Find the HTTPS URL of your repository on GitHub by going to your repository page, clicking the green "Code" button, and selecting the "HTTPS" option.
+The URL will look like this: https://github.com/username/repo.git.

+Now, update the remote URL in your local repository by running:

+git remote set-url origin https://github.com/username/repo.git

+Replace https://github.com/username/repo.git with the actual HTTPS URL you found on GitHub.

+4. Verify the change:

+Run git remote -v again to check if the remote URLs for fetching and pushing have been updated to the HTTPS protocol.

+Now, your local GitHub repository is using HTTPS instead of SSH for communication.
+Keep in mind that you might be prompted to enter your GitHub username and password or personal access token when you push or pull changes.
 ### How do I set up vs code to commmit everything as a bot? and if I wanted to commit it as a bot with a gpg key, how would I do that?

 To commit changes in VS Code as a bot, you need to configure Git with the bot's name and email address.
 Additionally, if you want to sign commits with a GPG key, you need to set up GPG for the bot and configure Git to use it.